HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 The `sameAs` property accounts for 1.6% of all JSON-LD markup and is present on 13.03% of pages.

-We can see that the most common values of the `sameAs` property (normalizing from _URLs_ to _hostnames_) are 'social media' platforms (e.g., facebook.com, instagram.com), and 'official sources' (e.g., wikipedia.org, yelp.com) - with the sum of the former accounting for ~75% of usage.
+We can see that the most common values of the `sameAs` property (normalizing from _URLs_ to _hostnames_) are 'social media' platforms (e.g., facebook.com, instagram.com), and 'official sources' (e.g., wikipedia.org, yelp.com)—with the sum of the former accounting for ~75% of usage.

 It's clear that this property is primarily used to identify the social media accounts of websites and businesses; likely motivated by Google's historical reliance on this data as an input for managing 'knowledge panels' in their search results.
 Given that this requirement was <a hreflang="en" href="https://twitter.com/googlesearchc/status/1143558928439005184">deprecated in 2019</a>, we might expect this data set to gradually alter in coming years.